kjetilho/rl-bareos/README.md

     )

 `title` for the define will be the full job name.

+`client_name` is the name of the client, and should be passed on.

 `jobdef` will be the empty string if the user didn't specify a jobdef explicitly.
 You should respect the user's wishes, but replace the